 The major programs of the first 20 years of the PRC were all geared towards what we see today in China—a massively growing economy, guided by a strong state that is able to manage, in many ways, the way in which profits are accumulated.

 Under Mao’s successor Deng Xiaoping, much was made of China “renouncing Communism” and “embracing capitalism”.
 During the 1980s there were significant changes to the Chinese economy—including some further privatisation.
-As we have already seen though, there was a form of capitalism in China before Deng Xiaoping came to power—state capitalism.
+But as we have already seen, there was a form of capitalism in China before Deng Xiaoping came to power—state capitalism.
 The fundamental transition in the 1980s was from state capitalism to market capitalism.
-This change had some short-term effects in stimulating economic growth and bringing people out of poverty—but it culminated it a serious economic crisis at the end of the 1980s.
+This change did stimulate economic growth and bring people out of poverty—but it also culminated it a serious economic crisis at the end of the 1980s.